-RFI’s are mainly submitted in the early stages of construction contracts, but can be used throughout the construction phase as different demands arise.
+RFI’s are mainly submitted in the early stages of construction contracts, but can be used throughout the construction phase as different demands arise for a specific project.
 Generally, RFI’s will be sent before requests for quotation (RFQ) and requests for proposal (RFP), as RFQ’s and RFP’s are sent by contractors once they have narrowed down the best fits.

 RFI’s can also take different forms as they depend on what the general contractor is looking for.
 For example, a general contractor looking for electrical work would send an RFI to a subcontractor whereas a GC looking for materials would send an RFI to a supplier.